 - All internal components are repairable.

 The instrument that does so much, so well.
 For work with ferrous metals …. in the shipyard, aerospace, steel mill, foundry, weldment or vehicle overhaul.
+The B100s is best used with powders.

 Wide versatility.
 Mechanically, the B100S Probe will conform to practically any surface configuration.
 Strong, constant AC fields or high intensity pulsed DC fields, using the DC300 power supply.